 Glorious Vacation

 A couple of weeks ago, I had the great pleasure of spending the weekend in the city of Kisumu.
 It is the third largest city in all of Africa, and is only two hours from my village.
 It sits on Lake Victoria, which is the second largest fresh water lake in the world.
 The city itself is very cool, and has a very westernized feel to it.
 The reason I went was to meet up with two of my fellow volunteers, Sandy and Arielle, who are teaching in Nairobi.
-I spent all of Friday night drinking and dancing like a complete idiot (Ever seen that movie Road Trip where the nerdy dude gets drunk at the all black fraternity and starts dancing on stage?
-It looked exactly like that).
-So Saturday was a day for relaxation, and we took a boat ride on the lake.
+I spent all of Friday night and dancing like a complete idiot with a bunch of german ex-pats who we met where we were staying.
+Everybody wa having a good time until I asked one of the German guys to show me is David Haselhoff tatoo.

 Sandy let me borrow her scarf for neck protection.
 She said I looked like I was about to start melting.